January 20, 2021

 Example of positive and negative feedback in e-learning. // Source: blink.it platform

-In the upper example, settings are selected that are often used in classic (school) exams.
+In the upper example, settings are chosen that are often used in traditional (school) exams.
 The participant only sees what they did wrong.
-Correct answers are not commented on.
-Additionally, there is a clear message that this quiz was not passed.
+The correct answers are not commented on.
+Additionally, there is a clear notification that this quiz was not passed.

 In the lower example, however, the participant receives positive feedback on the correct answers.
-Furthermore, the participant gets a neutral piece of information on how many questions they have already answered correctly.
+In addition, the participant receives a neutral piece of information regarding how many questions they have answered correctly.
 This increases the motivation for a second attempt!

-As you can see, small adjustments are enough to effectively use positive feedback in e-learning as well.
+As you can see, even small adjustments are enough to use positive feedback effectively in e-learning.
 Now review your existing online courses and change negative feedback into positive wherever possible.

 Have the integration with Chatbase enabled and train an AI Coach to answer your course participants' questions.